 Supplemental Instruction (SI) is a non-remedial approach to learning that supports students towards academic success by integrating “what to learn” with “how to learn.”

-SI consists of regularly scheduled voluntary out-of-class group study sessions driven by students’ needs.
+SI is a free service and recommended to all students.
+SI consists of regularly scheduled, voluntary, out-of-class group study sessions driven by students’ needs.
 Sessions are facilitated by trained Peer Leaders who utilize collaborative activities to ensure peer-to-peer interaction in small groups.

+During SI sessions students compare notes, discuss readings, develop study skills and predict test questions.
 SI is implemented in high-risk courses in consultation with academic staff and supported and evaluated by a trained supervisor.

-Distance students are seeking intellectual connections and community and face challenges that can be effectively addressed through SI at the various off-campus centres either through SI Peer Leaders engaging with them at the off-campus centres or via on-line mode from the University.
+Distance students are seeking intellectual connections and community and face challenges that can be effectively addressed through SI at the various off-campus centres either through SI Peer Leaders engaging with them at the off-campus centres, or via on-line mode from the University.